Patricia Horne

-Patricia Horne (born c.1929), is an Irish medical doctor who spent the beginning of her career working in Africa in Nigeria in the 1950s.
+Patricia Horne (September 19, 1927 - October 29, 2012), was an Irish medical doctor who spent the beginning of her career working in Africa in Nigeria in the 1950s.
 She returned, responding to AIDS in Zambia, in the 1990s.

 Early life and education

 Patricia Horne was born circa 1929 to Delia Moclair and Andrew Horne Jr, with her twin sister Margaret.
 Her grandfather was Andrew Horne, founder and first joint master of Holles Street maternity hospital.
 Her mother studied medicine at Queen’s College, Belfast and came to work in Holles Street.
 Her father was a Royal Army Medical Corps officer at Gallipoli before returning to Dublin and marrying Moclair in 1925.
 Horne grew up wanting to be a surgeon, and she and her sister went to the Ursulines secondary school in Waterford.

 Horne went to study medicine in University College Dublin.
 While in college, Horne lead the UCD women's hockey team to Irish Senior Cup victory in 1951; the cup was not won by UCD again for 58 years.
 Horne graduated in 1955.
 Initially, Horne got a job working as a surgeon in Cashel, County Tipperary.
 In the early period for women as doctors in Ireland, they often found it easier to work in public health, and so, with her mother's experience behind her, Horne also completed a Diploma in Public Health.